rroethof/roethof.net/content/posts/2025/11/vmware-is-dead-broadcom-killed-operational-trust/index.md

 **The Compliance Trap**: Uncertain roadmaps and unstable licensing structures pose serious governance and compliance risks.
 CISO offices must now classify VMware as a high-risk vendor.

-The Audit Nightmare: CISO's must now factor the Broadcom instability into their BCP/DR plans.
-Auditors will ask: 'What is the risk of an unapproved, sudden licensing change rendering your critical infrastructure non-compliant or non-operational?'
-The answer is no longer 'low.'
-The answer is 'maximal, by vendor design.'
-Accepting this risk shifts financial and operational liability directly to the IT leadership.
-This is negligence.

 **The Audit Nightmare**: CISOs must now factor the Broadcom instability into their BCP/DR plans.
 Auditors will ask: 'What is the risk of an unapproved, sudden licensing change rendering your critical infrastructure non-compliant or non-operational?'
 The answer is no longer 'low.'
 The answer is 'maximal, by vendor design.'
 Accepting this risk shifts financial and operational liability directly to the IT leadership.
 This is negligence.

 **Consequence**: This is not a business negotiation.
 This is a hostile extraction of technical debt.
 Any IT leader who chooses to remain is knowingly accepting maximum financial exposure and operational instability.